Basic live log monitoring

 journalctl -f | grep --color -E "Failed password|authentication failure|invalid user"

-Options# Monitor both web server and database logs simultaneously
+# Monitor both web server and database logs simultaneously

 journalctl -u nginx -u mysql -f

-You can also monitor all services that match a pattern:
+Sometimes you want to watch all services that match a pattern:

 # Monitor all Apache-related services